Turandot (Act III)

 The right entered that perfect pillar in the center, embracing the mystery of the left, and ascended to the primordial point, grasping there, the power of three points: חולם cholem, שורק shuruq, חירק chireq, seed of holiness, for without this mystery no seed is sown. —Zohar

 We just spoke about how the power of Yesod is the foundation of our temple.
-It is the motor-instinct-sexual brain, the Temple of Peter, the Gnostic Church, which the enemies of God try to prevent us from entering.
+It is the motor-instinctive-sexual brain, the Temple of Peter, the Gnostic Church, which the enemies of God try to prevent us from entering.
 There are three diacritical marks in Hebrew known as חולם cholem, שורק shuruq, and חירק chireq.
 These are points that you put on the original Hebrew in order to pronounce vowels.
 You have three vowels, literally "Eh" with חירק chireq, "Uu" with שורק shuruq and "Oh" with חולם cholem.
 These vowels are below, middle and above, respectively.
 This reminds us of the three brains through which our cosmic alphabet is developed.
 The Hebrew letters represent forces, principles that we can work with, so when we grasp the power of the three points: intellectual brain, emotional brain, motor-instinctive-sexual brain, we work with the seed of holiness, the power of Yesod.
 For without this mystery, no seed is sown.

 And, we find in this opera three temptations, ordeals, that the prince must face in Act III.